Renal Cortical Necrosis

 Symptoms and Signs of Renal Cortical Necrosis

 Gross hematuria, flank pain, and sometimes decreased urine output or abrupt anuria occur.
-Fever is common, and chronic kidney disease with hypertension develops.
-However, these symptoms are often overshadowed by symptoms of the underlying disorder.
+Fever is common, and hypertension will occur as chronic kidney disease develops.
+However, these symptoms and signs are often overshadowed by symptoms of the underlying disorder.

 Diagnosis of Renal Cortical Necrosis